zenobio93/seat-docs/docs/guides/installation/basic_installation/installation.md

 ![SeAT](https://i.imgur.com/aPPOxSK.png)

-# Basic Installation
+# Basic SeAT Installation

 This guide aims to provide most users a simple step-by-step guide to having a running SeAT instance.
 SeAT provides two simple installation scripts.
-You would need to choose if you would rather use Docker (which is recommended) or the SeAT tool.
+You would need to choose if you would rather use Docker or the SeAT tool.

 !!! note